YeseulKima/Auto-Run-CT-Volumetric-Calculation/README.md

   </details>

-- Don't make any directory empty.
+- Don't make the "DICOM_series_folder" empty.
 -

 2) Usage
--
+- Input: DICOM series with two different time points; base line (BL) and pre-surgery (PreSurg).
-- Input:
+- Output for each modules:
-- Output for each modules
+-   NIFTI file for each time point (module 01),

 3) Module for the calculation